Navigate This Post

 I carried a Beretta M9 while on active duty with the Marine Corps, I also carried and M1911A1 at the beginning of my service.
 The Beretta was never my first choice.
 When I became a police officer and then a professional bodyguard, I bought my own M1911 and then a Glock pistol.

-Regardless, when I was a full-time small arms and tactic instructor for the US Military all of my students were issued the M9.
+Regardless, when I was a full-time small arms and tactic instructor for the US Military all of my students received the M9.
 My personal feelings about the situation were immaterial.
 Soon after starting that job I bought a Beretta M9 and dedicated myself to mastering it.

 Professional versus Amateur